 Mr. Lippert has a Bachelor of Arts degree in Economics and Management (with a concentration in Accounting) from Albion College in Albion, Michigan, and is a graduate of the Carl A. Gerstacker program in Professional Management.
 He is also a Certified Management Accountant (CMA).

 Thomas Tropea, Senior Managing Director and EVP of Asset Management

-Mr. Tropea assumes full financial responsibility for the properties, including budgeting, reforecasting and increasing net income; ensuring effective cost control and profitability; assessing long-term opportunity and risk; and generating alternative revenue sources.
-He is known for building strong business relationships with clients, tenants, contractors, vendors, legal counsel and municipalities.
+Mr. Tropea assumes full financial responsibility for the properties, including budgeting, forecasting and increasing net income; ensuring effective cost control and profitability; assessing long-term opportunity and risk; generating alternative revenue sources.
+He is known for building strong business relationships with clients, tenants, contractors, vendors, legal counsel, and municipalities.
 In addition, Mr. Tropea ensures compliance with established operating covenants and industry best practices, while his inherit entrepreneurial spirit drives new opportunities and value creation.

 Mr. Tropea has Bachelor of Science degrees in Accounting and Political Science from California State University.

 Ann Tomlinson, Controller